Canyoning: Flash floods

 A potential danger of many canyoning trips is a flash flood.
 A canyon "flashes" when a large amount of precipitation falls in the drainage, and water levels in the canyon rise quickly as the runoff rushes down the canyon.
 In canyons that drain large areas, the rainfall could be many kilometers away from the canyoners, completely unbeknown to them.
 A calm or even dry canyon can quickly become a violent torrent due to a severe thunderstorm in the vicinity.
 Fatalities have occurred as a result of flash floods; in one widely publicized 1999 incident, 21 tourists on a commercial canyoning adventure trip drowned in Saxetenbach Gorge, Switzerland.
 Authorities in Switzerland have set in the last few years high standards on safety, "Safety in adventures" label is becoming the standard for all companies to prove they are following the standard safety procedures.
 Some hidden dangers related to flashflood triggering factors needs to be considered, as the hydrophobicity after wildfires.
-A case study in Spain (Jerte basin) shows how after a wildfire, even during low precipitation events, a flash flood can be generated, increasing peak flow of hydrograph from 2 to 12 m3/s to with dramatic consequences affecting a guided group of canyoneers and resulting in four deaths.
+A case study in Spain (Jerte River) shows how after a wildfire, even during low precipitation events, a flash flood can be generated, increasing peak flow of hydrograph from 2 to 12 m3/s with dramatic consequences affecting a guided group of canyoneers and resulting in four deaths.